nologic/blog/_posts/2017-03-19-travel-safe.md

 draft: true
 ---

 Digital nomads, driven by the expanding Internet bandwidth and availability, are growing in numbers.
-There are open ( (/r/digitalnomad)[https://www.reddit.com/r/digitalnomad/]) and commercial ( (Digital Nomad Community)[https://digitalnomadcommunity.net/]) communities out these roaming ladies and gentlemen.
-However, from (Cyber hygiene)[https://en.wikipedia.org/wiki/Cyber_hygiene] point of view, bouncing around like that can be about as safe as unprotected sex.
+There are open ( [/r/digitalnomad](https://www.reddit.com/r/digitalnomad/) ) and commercial ( [Digital Nomad Community](https://digitalnomadcommunity.net/)) communities out these roaming ladies and gentlemen.
+However, from [Cyber hygiene](https://en.wikipedia.org/wiki/Cyber_hygiene) point of view, bouncing around like that can be about as safe as unprotected sex.
 In this post, I'd like to explore one device that aims to protect the traveler's meatspace to cyberspace bridge.
 That is the HooToo TM-06 travel router - it is a little device but provides loads of security fun!

 # Motivation
 The community of digital nomads is growing and there is already a large number of business/vacation travelers around the world.
 Their security needs are quite demanding because they have to touch many networks/devices with questionable security hygiene.
-At (Blackhat 2016)[http://www.blackhat.com/us-16/briefings.html#airbnbeware-short-term-rentals-long-term-pwnage], there was a talk on Internet safety in AirBnB’s and similar rentals showing how risky it can be to move around different networks.
+At [Blackhat 2016](http://www.blackhat.com/us-16/briefings.html#airbnbeware-short-term-rentals-long-term-pwnage), there was a talk on Internet safety in AirBnB’s and similar rentals showing how risky it can be to move around different networks.
 As this talk points out, there was a similar issue with public café WiFi’s.
 The wireless networks from one location to another vary greatly, mostly within the category of being vulnerable, exposing guests and hosts to malware.
 That piqued my interest and initiated this research.

 Looking for a solution, I discovered the concept of a travel router.
 Basically, a MiFi but without the SIM card.
 A search on amazon returned well over a thousand of results - ranging in fitness to the search criteria.
 Taking price and function into account, I zeroed in on the HooToo TM-06 (the device).
 Its functions include WiFi extension, WiFi to Ethernet bridging and Hot Spot creation.
 However, security is one of the selling points: "create your own secure Wi-Fi network," they said.
 I took this as meaning that I can create a network more secure than what I bridge to in a Cafe, AirBnB or a hotel.
 At the very least, I could have an additional layer of protection such as what I could get from a NAT or a good firewall.
 Naturally, I wanted to _thoroughly_ check if this security claim was true.

 # Previous work
-There was some initial work done on these devices by (chorankates)[https://github.com/chorankates/h4ck/tree/master/hootoo]. chorankates looked at a whole bunch of HooToo devices which included a previous version of the TM-06 router.
-Then, (Smith)[https://www.exploit-db.com/exploits/38081/] published XSRF exploits which remain unfixed.
+There was some initial work done on these devices by [chorankates](https://github.com/chorankates/h4ck/tree/master/hootoo). chorankates looked at a whole bunch of HooToo devices which included a previous version of the TM-06 router.
+Then, [Smith](https://www.exploit-db.com/exploits/38081/) published XSRF exploits which remain unfixed.
 However, I wanted to see if I could get arbitrary code execution.

 While the device seems to be popular on the Amazon, I don't really see them around much.
 So they are not mainstream popular but there are still enough out there to make for a useful target.
 Obviously, these devices are not as mainstream as an iPhone.
 But they can still pose some real dangers.
 Unfortunately, being below the radar also means that not a lot of security work has been done to ensure the devices are safe to use.